+Beginning in about April-May, SSTs begin to cool in the far eastern equatorial Pacific, perhaps in response to southerly winds associated with the continental monsoon.
+The cooler SSTs on the equator cause an increased meridional SST gradient that intensifies the southerly winds and the SST cooling in the far eastern Pacific.
+As the meridional SST gradient increases, the ITCZ begins to migrate northward.
+Likewise, the cool SST anomaly in the far east sets up a zonal SST gradient along the equator that intensifies the zonal trade winds to the west of the cool anomaly.
+These enhanced trade winds then produce SST cooling (through increased upwelling, wind stirring and latent heat loss) that spreads westward (Figure 5).
 By September, the equatorial cold-tongue is fully formed.
 Stratus clouds, which tend to form over the very cool SSTs in the tropical Pacific, cause a reduction in solar radiation, despite the equinoctial increase.
-The large meridional gradient in SST associated with the fully formed cold tongue causes the ITCZ to be at its northernmost latitude.
+The large meridional gradient in SST associated with the fully formed cold-tongue causes the ITCZ to be at its northernmost latitude.
 After the cold tongue is fully formed, the reduced zonal SST gradient within the cold tongue causes the trade winds to weaken there, leading to reduced SST cooling along the equator.
 Finally, by February, the increased solar radiation associated with the approaching vernal equinox causes the equatorial SSTs to warm and the cold tongue to disappear, bringing the coupled system back to the warm season conditions.

+IV.
 Conclusion

-0025 Because the ocean mixed layer responds so rapidly to surface-generated turbulence through wind and buoyancy forced processes, the surface mixed layer can often be modeled successfully using one-dimensional (vertical processes only) physics.
+Because the ocean mixed layer responds so rapidly to surface generated turbulence through wind and buoyancy forced processes, the surface mixed layer can often be modeled successfully using one-dimensional (vertical processes only) physics.
 Surface heating and cooling cause the ocean surface to warm and cool; evaporation and precipitation cause the ocean surface to become saltier and fresher.
 Stabilizing buoyancy forcing, whether from net surface heating or precipitation, stratifies the surface and isolates it from the deeper waters.
 Whereas wind stirring and destabilizing buoyancy forcing generate surface turbulence that cause the surface properties to mix with deeper water.
-Eventually, however, one-dimensional models drift away from observations, particularly in regions with strong oceanatmosphere coupling and oceanic current structures.
-The effects of horizontal advection are explicitly not included in one-dimensional models.
-Likewise, vertical advection depends on horizontal convergences and divergences and therefore is not truly a onedimensional process.
-Finally, wind and buoyancy forcing can themselves depend on the horizontal SST patterns, blurring the distinction between forcing and response.
+Eventually, however, one-dimensional models drift away from observations, particularly in regions with strong ocean-atmosphere coupling and oceanic current structures.
+The effects of horizontal advection are explicitly not included in onedimensional models.
+Likewise, vertical advection depends upon horizontal convergences and divergences and therefore is not truly a one-dimensional process.
+Finally, wind and buoyancy forcing can themselves depend upon the horizontal SST patterns, blurring the distinction between forcing and response.

-Although the mixed layer is the principal region of wind and buoyancy forcing, ultimately the effects are felt throughout the world's oceans.
-Both the wind-driven motion below the mixed layer and the thermohaline motion in the relatively more quiescent deeper ocean originate through forcing in the surface layer that causes an adjustment in the mass field (i.e., density profile).
+Although the mixed layer is the principle region of wind and buoyancy forcing, ultimately the effects are felt throughout the worlds oceans.
+Both the wind-driven motion below the mixed layer and the thermohaline motion in the relatively more quiescent deeper ocean originate through forcing in the surface layer that causes an adjustment in the mass field (i.e. density profile).
 In addition, buoyancy and wind-forcing in the upper ocean define the property characteristics for all the individual major water masses found in the world oceans.
 On a global scale, there is surprisingly little mixing between water masses once they acquire the characteristic properties at their formation region and are vertically subducted or convected from the active surface layer.
 As these subducted water masses circulate through the global oceans and later outcrop, they can contain the memory of their origins at the surface through their water mass properties and thus can potentially induce decadal and centennial modes of variability in the ocean-atmosphere climate system.